Diversified Family Farm in the Foothills of Tunbridge, Vermont

 Black Beauty; Listada di Gandia; Diamond

-Lettuce, Romaine, Red Oak, Butterhead
+Lettuce, Romaine, Red Sails, Butterhead

 Ground Cherry, Goldie

-Fennel, bulb, Finale
+Fennel, bulb, Perfection

 Peppers, Sweet (many varieties)